gordonmurray/gordonmurray.github.io/_posts/2022-06-25-redshift-for-fast-counts.md

 Redshift, SingleStore, Apache Druid and Apache Pinot are on my list to try out for this and other use cases.
 Since AWS Redshift is on my doorstep so to speak as I use AWS, I am trying Redshift first.

 I used AWS DMS to copy all existing data from the RDS instance in to an existing Redshift instance, a dc2.large ( the smallest Redshift instance available. ) It took just over 8 hours using default settings to copy across the 1 billion records.
 I learned along the way that the disk space on a Redshift instance can't be scaled independently and that more nodes are needed to increase space which is a shame.
+It copied the data to s3 first and imported in to Redshift in blocks which Redshift is apparently good at handling.

 I used Terraform to create the DMS replication instance, DMS source and target endpoints and the task to copy the data to Redshift.
 I added the Terraform to a repo here in case its useful in the future.